kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

-In theory, you can write a filter that finds a \LaTeX\ table block in Markdown, converts it to an image and renders that in Word.
+In theory, you can write a filter that finds a $\LaTeX$ table block in Markdown, converts it to an image and renders that in Word.
 Or you can write a filter that inputs other files during run time, allowing you to split your source document.

 My understanding is that the Python `pandocfilters` package is limited in scope.